-Penicillin-type drugs are common forms of antibiotics for tooth infections.
-This includes penicillin and amoxicillin.
-Some dentists may also recommend amoxicillin with clavulanic acid, as the combination may help eliminate more stubborn bacteria.
+Some dentists may also recommend amoxicillin with clavulanic acid, which a person can get under the brand name Augmentin.
+This combination may help eliminate more stubborn bacteria.

-Typical dosages of amoxicillin for a tooth infection are either 500 milligrams (mg) every 8 hours or 1,000 mg every 12 hours.
+Typical dosages of amoxicillin for tooth infections are either

 Typical dosages of amoxicillin with clavulanic acid are around 500–2,000 mg every 8 hours or 2,000 mg every 12 hours, depending on the minimum effective dosage.

-However, some bacteria may resist these drugs, making them less effective.
-In fact, many doctors now choose other antibiotics as their first line of treatment.
+However, since some bacteria may resist these drugs, many doctors now choose other antibiotics as their first line of treatment.

-Also, some people are allergic to these drugs.
+Also, some people may be allergic to these types of antibiotics.
 Anyone who has had an allergic reaction to similar medications should tell their dentist before receiving their treatment recommendation.